Oswego-CSC241Spring2025/02-association-Spring2025/README.md

 ### Ingredient
 This class represents an Ingredient.
-It is asscoiated with an Ingredient and multiple Nutrition.
+It is asscoiated with an Item and multiple Nutrition.
 - A constructor that initializes item, name, customized and calorie.
 - getName() - Returns a String that is the name of the Ingredient
 - getCustomized() - Returns a String that is for customized option of the ingredient